SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

     Or

-  - **Only the following recipient types** Select one or more of the following values:
+  - **Only the following recipient types**: Select one or more of the following values:

   - **Users with Exchange mailboxes**